greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_FOREIGN_DATA_WRAPPER.html.md

+---
-# ALTER FOREIGN DATA WRAPPER
+title: ALTER FOREIGN DATA WRAPPER
+---

 Changes the definition of a foreign-data wrapper.